BSc Computer Science

 - Number of A levels required: 3

-- Required subjects and grades: Mathematics or Computing must be offered at A Level
+- Required subjects and grades: Grade A in A Level Mathematics

-- We also require Grade B in GCSE Mathematics (if not offered at A Level) and Grade C in GCSE English
+- We also require Grade C in GCSE English

 - General Studies or Critical Thinking: Not accepted

-- 666 required at Higher Level (including 6 in Mathematics/Computing), with a minimum of 32 points overall
+- 666 required at Higher Level (including 6 in HL Mathematics), with a minimum of 32 points overall

-- We also require 5 in Standard Level Mathematics (if not offered at Higher Level) and 5 in Standard Level English
+- We also require 5 in Standard Level English

-- D*D*D plus Grade A in A Level Mathematics or Computing
+- D* D* plus Grade A in A-level Mathematics

 Access to Higher Education Diploma: